 Ikona Gallery - Flotte/Fleet - Over Tourism (Temporary Frame) | Venice Carnival - Set Design

-Overtourism or cannibal tourism, as it has been defined by the international press, is the topic of the temporary installation FLOTTE/FLEET.
 Located at Ikona Gallery, in Campo del Ghetto, Venice the event has been organized during Carnevale period, the symbolic feast of Venice, and aims to provide a glimpse of a global phenomenon that engulfs the city, deteriorating its social fabric and converting its identity into a solely tourist experience.

 Ikona Gallery - Flotte/Fleet - Over Tourism (Temporary Frame)